 A comprehensive combination of linear and nonlinear optical spectroscopic tools has been developed at CNMS, including high- and low-frequency Raman scattering, photoluminescence (PL) and PL lifetime measurements, micro-absorption, second harmonic generation, ultrafast pump-probe spectroscopy, and others to characterize low-dimensional materials.
-These capabilities have attracted many users, especially in the field of 2D materials where the in prototype devices for future electronics optoelectronic properties of atomically-thin specimens evaluated at the sub-micron scale can be correlated with the atomic-resolution electron microscopy STM and characterization of defects, dopants, and stacking configurations.
-Bridging length scales to macroscale response, operando optical spectroscopic techniques have been to the and of of characterization interface-directed developed evaluate assembly ensembles functionality
+These capabilities have attracted many users, especially in the field of 2D materials where the properties of atomically-thin specimens evaluated at the sub-micron scale can be correlated with the atomicresolution electron microscopy STM characterization of defects, dopants, stacking and configurations.
+Bridging length scales macroscale response, operando optical spectroscopic characterization techniques have been developed to evaluate the interface-directed assembly and functionality of ensembles of nanomaterials of part

-CNMS, we have developed a variety of synthesis, processing, and characterization methods to probe the electronic, optical, and vibrational properties of few-layered two-dimensional (2D) crystals that are both synthesized from vapor-phase or liquid-phase precursors, or exfoliated Recently, we were able to isolate layers of PdSe2, a novel noble metal dichalcogenide with an unusual pentagonal symmetry (see (a) above), and a buckled and puckered layer structure.
+When layered semiconductors are reduced to thicknesses of just a few atomic layers, their optical and electronic properties can display radically different properties from the bulk that are important for next generation flexible electronics, photovoltaics, and photocatalysts.
+At the CNMS, we have developed a variety of synthesis, processing, and characterization methods to probe the electronic, optical, and vibrational properties of few-layered two-dimensional (2D) crystals that are both synthesized from vapor-phase or liquid-phase precursors, or exfoliated from bulk crystals.